-While Charleston is best known for its stunning historical architecture, another captivating feature of the Holy City is its spectacular harbor.
-Formed by the confluence of the Cooper and Ashley rivers, the Charleston harbor attracted early settlers to relocate from present-day Charles Towne Landing to White Point Garden, then known as Oyster Point, in 1680.
+While Charleston may be best known for its stunning historic architecture, a vital and equally captivating asset of the Holy City is its spectacular harbor.
+Formed by the confluence of the Cooper River and Ashley River, Charleston’s harbor attracted early settlers to relocate from present-day Charles Towne Landing to White Point Garden, then known as Oyster Point, in 1680.
 The colony declared the harbor the colony’s port of entry in 1682.

-The harbor, with a natural depth of 12 feet, is also where the Confederate submarine, the H.L.
+The harbor, with a natural depth of 12 feet, is also where the Confederate submarine, the CSS H.L.
 Hunley, successfully attacked the USS Housatonic on the night of February 17, 1864.
 The Hunley was the first submarine to sink an enemy ship.
 The crew of the Hunley sank after the attack, killing all eight crewmen.
-The Hunley was discovered on the floor of the harbor in 1995, though another claim, which is unsupported by the courts, that the submarine was discovered in 1970 makes the initial discovery date controversial.
+The Hunley was discovered on the floor of the harbor in 1995.
 The vessel was recovered on August 8, 2000 and is now on display at the Warren Lasch Conservation Center in North Charleston.